anthonybellon/ParallelUniverses/README.md

 ## Project Structure

 Built with Next.js and TypeScript, the project follows atomic design principles.
-Timeline data is stored locally in JSON format, managed through helper functions to handle reading, writing, and chronological organization.
+Timeline data is stored locally.

 ## How It Works